784/784/README.md

 >I'm 15, from Canada. 🇨🇦

 >I'm currently trying to learn Python!
-You can reach me at Penderdrill@protonmail.com.
+You can reach me at Penderdrill@protonmail.com or by Penderdrill#0691 on Discord.